JustinMi/migaku-mandarin-hsk-frequency-list/README.md

 # HSK Vocabulary List Generator

 This project contains two things:
 1. A ready-made frequency list of Mandarin vocab based on HSK 2.0 levels.
 If you're looking for a pre-made list, you can just download HSK.json, import it into Migaku, and be done with it.
+See [How to use HSK.json](#how-to-use-hskjson) for instructions and details.
 2. The Python script that generates the list.
 If you want, you can use it to create a modified HSK list.
+See [How to generate your own HSK frequency list](#how-to-generate-your-own-hsk-frequency-list) for instructions and details.

 ## How to use HSK.json